Ms. Deb Antoine

 Mr. Michael McNett

-With over 20 years of diverse professional experience, I am a nationally recognized expert in adult education, corrections education, technology integration, and distance learning.
-My educational leadership background includes developing standards aligned curriculum, providing professional development to educators across the country, facilitating national discussions for LINCS, teaching in adult and developmental education, guiding students with academic, career, and personal advising, planning and implementing student-focused programs.
+With over 25 years of diverse professional experience, I am currently the Illinois State Director for Adult Education and Literacy at the Illinois Community College Board, a nationally recognized expert in adult education, corrections education, technology integration, and distance learning.
+My educational leadership background includes developing standards aligned curriculum, providing professional development to educators across the country, facilitating national discussions for LINCS, a United States Department of Education initiative, teaching in adult and developmental education, guiding students with academic, career, and personal advising, and planning and implementing student-focused programs.

 Dr. Jody Reding